Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Gyeon WetCoat

 Similar wet-apply, rinse-off SiO2 spray.
 Notably affordable, the logical choice for topping up every couple of weeks without spending up.
-Strong slickness and water behaviour; the most modest gloss of the three, which matters less on dark colours.
+Strong slickness and water behavior; the most modest gloss of the three, which matters less on dark colors.
 Layers especially well over Gyeon Mohs.

 SiO2 maintenance spray applied to a dark car panel with tight water beading forming